-6. But it is important to note that Abraham did not possess a mature faith overnight.
+6. But it is important to note that Abraham did not possess a mature faith instantly.

 7. In fact, there were times when his heart was divided.

-Transition – As we will see with Abraham, the cure for a divided heart begins with a right understanding of God and His heart for us.
+Transition – As we will see with Abraham, God’s cure for a divided heart begins with a proper understanding of God and His heart for us.